 The story behind Camp Red Jacket

-Located on the beautiful Cedar Crest College campus in Allentown, Pa., Camp Red Jacket is a day camp run by Lehigh Valley Health Network’s Helwig Health and Diabetes Center in partnership with the Loretti Fund and the Allen Center for Nutrition at Cedar Crest College.
+Located at beautiful Camp Fowler in Orefield, Pa., Camp Red Jacket is a day camp run by Lehigh Valley Health Network’s Helwig Health and Diabetes Center in partnership with the Loretti Fund.

 Chief Red Jacket was a Seneca Indian from New York named Sagoyewatha, who helped the United States in the War of 1812.
 He earned his anglicized name from the succession of red jackets given to him by British soldiers.
 Respected for his wisdom, justice and tolerance of individual rights, Chief Red Jacket also loved nature and was known as the “Pine Tree” chief.